 A quick joke from Rainer’s CD ‘All Classical Music Explained’.

 Rainer has written and recorded many programmes and series - mostly for the BBC.
-Here are two in examples.
+Here are two examples.
 Each is around 28 minutes.

 1. ‘All The Right Notes, Not Necessarily In The Right Order’ (Series 1/Programme 1) This is the documentary programme Rainer made about Victor Borge made for BBC Radio 4.
 It provided the seed for his play ‘Rainer Hersch is Victor Borge’.